 • All other images are the property of Just Traveling Thru, LLC unless otherwise noted.

-Jerónimos Monastery
+Jerónimos Monastery Map

 This entire area of Belém is very walkable & pretty.
 The Monastery is immediately across the street from the Jardim da Praça do Império, and the Belém Tower is approximately one kilometer west of the park.
-Our VRBO apartment rental was 1.1 kilometers behind the Monastery near the Palácio da Calheta museum.
+Our VRBO apartment rental was 1.1 kilometers north of the Monastery near the Palácio da Calheta museum.

 The Tagus River is approximately 1/2 kilometer south of the Monastery, with the Jardim da Praca in between the two.